CMSgov/beneficiary-fhir-data/README.md

 This project can be built and run, as follows:

     $ mvn clean install
-    $ mvn --projects bbonfhir-server-app jetty:run -Dbbfhir.db.url=jdbc:hsqldb:mem:test -Dbbfhir.db.username="" -Dbbfhir.db.password=""
+    $ mvn --projects bbonfhir-server-app package dependency:copy antrun:run org.codehaus.mojo:exec-maven-plugin:exec@server-start

 This will start the server using a local, in-memory database that will be deleted once the server is stopped.
-If you need a different database or permanent storage, see the options listed above.

-The server can take a few minutes to finish starting up.
-Wait for the following message to appear at the bottom of the console output:

-    [INFO] Started Jetty Server

-Once that appears, the server is ready to go.
-A couple lines above, it will mention the port being used, but the default is `8080`, so you can generally access the web frontend for HAPI FHIR (if you need to) at <http://localhost:8080/hapi-fhir>.
+The server can take a few minutes to finish starting up, and Maven will exit with a "`BUILD SUCCESSFUL`" message once it's ready.
+The server will be running at <https://localhost:9094/baseDstu2>.
+Please note that it is set by default to require SSL mutual authentication, so accessing it via a browser isn't simple.
+See [Development Environment Setup](./dev/devenv-readme.md) for details on how to work with this, if needed.

-Once the server is no longer needed, you can stop it by pressing `ctrl+c` in the console.
+Once the server is no longer needed, you can stop it by running the following command:

+    $ mvn --projects bbonfhir-server-app org.codehaus.mojo:exec-maven-plugin:exec@server-stop

 ## License